Wiz raises $1B at a $12B valuation to expand its cloud security platform through acquisitions | TechCrunch

 In the meantime, more opportunities abound.
 When I talked to Rappaport on Monday for this story, he’d just landed in San Francisco to attend the RSA security conference, where there will be nearly 600 companies exhibiting: a ripe opportunity to do some shopping.

-That long list of big-name backers, added to the list Rappaport said it rejected, both underscore the investor interest in the company at the moment.
+That long list of big-name backers, added to the list Rappaport said it rejected, underscores the investor interest in the company at the moment.

 “Wiz is nothing short of a rocket ship,” another investor, Arsham Memarzadeh of Lightspeed, said in a statement.